29988122/Fate-Grand-Order_Lua/README.md

 Skill_Command = "n26"
 Use 2 regular Command Cards, then use the NP of the third Servant
 ```

-#### AutoSkill List
-Set ```Enable_Autoskill_List = 1``` to enable this feature.
-You can setup a predefined autoskill list from 1~10, and the script whould let you choose from it when it starts running.
-This especially helps if you need to farm different stages during events.

 ### AutoRefill:
 Set `Refill_Enabled = 1` to enable AutoRefill.